Corona shuts cinemas, theatres, mausoleums

 With 31,989 tests conducted across Pakistan, the positivity rate has reached 5.3%.
 COVID-19 infections are still rising in 63 countries.
 There have been at least 51,200,000 reported infections and 1,268,000 reported deaths caused by the new coronavirus so far.
 At least 33,488,712 have recovered from the virus.

 Of every 100 infections last reported around the world, more than 17 were reported from countries in Asia and the Middle East.
-The region is reporting a million new infections about every 10 days.
+The region is reporting a million new infections about every 10 days and has reported more than 14,570,000 since the pandemic began.